Japanese Encephalitis Outbreaks

 Japanese Encephalitis in the United States

 JEV was confirmed in the United States in the 1980s when the exotic mosquito species and secondary JEV vector, Aedes albopictus, was introduced into the country.
-A risk assessment conducted in 2019 considered the potential mechanisms of introducing JEV into the U.S..
-It concluded that an infected adult mosquito had a high risk of introduction on passenger aircraft.
-Geographically, the risk of JE introduction into the U.S. may be highest in California due to the frequency of international arrivals (670,845, Aug.
-2024) from Asia (LA County) and the abundance of Culex vectors and avian hosts.
-In July 2005, one JE case was reported to LA County regarding a California resident who traveled to the Philippines and became ill upon return to CA and subsequently recovered.
-One Japanese encephalitis vaccine (IXIARO) is U.S. FDA-approved, and the CDC recommends it for travelers in 2024.
+As of July 2025, the U.S. Centers for Disease Control and Prevention (CDC) identified countries reporting JEV cases.
+The CDC states that the risk for JE varies based on destination, accommodations, activities, trip duration, and travel season.
+A risk assessment conducted in 2019 examined the potential mechanisms of introducing JEV into the U.S. It concluded that an infected adult mosquito posed a high risk of introduction via passenger aircraft.
+Geographically, the risk of JE introduction into the U.S. may be highest in California due to the frequency of international arrivals (as of August 2024) from Asia (particularly in LA County) and the abundance of Culex vectors and avian hosts.
+In July 2005, one JE case was reported to LA County regarding a California resident who traveled to the Philippines.
+One Japanese encephalitis vaccine (IXIARO) is U.S. FDA-approved and recommended for travelers in 2025.

 Japanese Encephalitis in Australia

+As of August 2025, eight JE cases have been confirmed in Australia.
+On March 14, 2025, the fourth JE-related fatality was reported since the virus was first detected in NSW in 2022.
+On February 15, 2025, a man likely acquired his JE infection while camping in the Murrumbidgee region in NSW.
 In January 2025, NSW Health listed Tamworth, Gunnedah, Moree, Narrabri, Gwydir, Inverell, Liverpool Plains, Tenterfield, and Upper Hunter local government areas as "high JE concern."
 JE virus was previously detected in mosquitoes in December 2024 in the Griffith area and feral pigs in the Narromine Shire local government area.
 No confirmed human cases of JEV have been acquired in NSW since October 2022.
-Between 2021 - 2022, 13 JEV cases were reported in the NSW.
+Between 2021 and 2022, 13 JEV cases were reported in New South Wales

-In December 2022, the U.S. CDC updated an Alert—Level 2, Practice Enhanced Precautions—regarding the JE outbreak in eastern and southeastern Australia.
+In December 2022, the U.S. CDC updated a Travel Health Advisory—Level 2, Practice Enhanced Precautions—regarding the JE outbreak in eastern and southeastern Australia.

 Japanese Encephalitis in Canada

-The Canadian government says the risk of JEV for travelers is low, especially for those visiting cities.
-However, there is a higher risk of infection if they visit rural areas for more extended periods and participate in outdoor activities.
+The Canadian government states that the risk of JEV for travelers is low, especially for those visiting urban areas.
+However, there is a higher risk of infection if they visit rural areas for extended periods and participate in outdoor activities.

 Japanese Encephalitis in Europe